miguelrisero/betterpic-web-content/blog/what-is-an-ai-headshot-complete-guide-for-beginners.md

 ## Conclusion

 AI headshots are a groundbreaking technology that offers a multitude of advantages over traditional photography-based headshots, from cost-effectiveness to quick turnaround times.
-They are versatile, usable in a range of applications like business profiles, social media, and virtual events.
+They are versatile, and usable in a range of applications like business profiles, social media, and virtual events.
 Getting the best profile headshot has never been easier.
 While traditional headshots are not going away any time soon, AI headshots are certainly carving a niche for themselves in the digital world.